 - Achieve a verifiable clean background check provided by the court.
 A criminal background check (BCI) will be conducted upon submitting an application to become a court interpreter for ASL.

 - Sign an Interpreter's Oath with the court.
 This will be provided at the time of acceptance.

 To remain on the Approved ASL Court Interpreter list the interpreter must:

 - Maintain approved certification in good standing.

-- Complete CEU/CEH requirement with 15 of 60 hours in legal training.
+- Complete CEU/CEH requirement with 80 hours in legal training every four years.

 - OR -